Oh No Not Stereo

-Oh No Not Stereo is a high-energy melodic rock band from Los Angeles, California.
+Oh No Not Stereo is an American rock band from Los Angeles, California.

 History

 Formation/001

 Oh No Not Stereo was formed by Skyler Nielsen and Myk Agee in Hollywood, California in June 2003.
 The two met at a music store in Hollywood within months of moving to LA.
 Immediately they collaborated musically and began writing together, developing their concept of a live-duo that delivers a full 'conventional' sound.
 (The band's name relates to Nielsen's inability to hear out of his right ear, suffered from a serious ATV accident in 1993.)
 In December 2004, the duo recorded with producer Marc Jordan (Velvet Revolver, Rock Kills Kid, A Static Lullaby) and independently released their first full-length record "001" on May 10, 2005.

 Trio/002

 Oh No Not Stereo toured relentlessly as a duo for eighteen months before meeting Joshley Hogan in Oklahoma City in February 2005.
 He soon relocated to Los Angeles to join the band playing bass.
 In October 2005, the three piece re-hired Marc Jordan to record a self-titled EP, which they would release independently in January 2006.
 Nielsen and Lee continued to tour with Hogan until he left the band in June of that same year.
 The duo soon then-after signed a distribution deal with Takeover Records in November 2006.
 They re-packaged, re-mastered and re-released their EP with the label on Feb 20th 2007, this time referring to the EP as "002".
 The sixth track on the re-release is different than the sixth track self-titled EP; the band decided to replace "Monster" with "Every Link In The Chain", which was engineered by Ken Harter at Wedge Studios in Long Beach.
 The band filed for breach of contract with Takeover Records shortly afterward due to financial struggles with the label.

-Warren Miller Films and MTV Networks regularly license Oh No Not Stereo's music for use in shows such as Bam's Unholy Union, Paris Hilton's My New BFF, and Meet the Barkers.
+Warren Miller Films and MTV Networks regularly licensed Oh No Not Stereo's music for use in shows such as Bam's Unholy Union, Paris Hilton's My New BFF, and Meet the Barkers.
 The group was also chosen out of over 4,000 bands to compete in MTV2's Dew Circuit Breakout contest in 2007.